UC3MSocialRobots/maggie_navigation/maggie_create_map/README.md

-# maggie_navigation_config
+# maggie_create_map

-ROS package for the navigation for the Social Robot Maggie.
+ROS package for creating a map with the Social Robot Maggie.

 ## How To Map with Maggie